FC-PINO: High Precision Physics-Informed Neural Operators via Fourier Continuation: Acknowledgements

 \section{Acknowledgements}

-H. Maust gratefully acknowledges the support of the Lynn A. Booth and Kent Kresa SURF Fellowship.
+A. Ganeshram and H. Maust gratefully acknowledge the support of the Lynn A. Booth and Kent Kresa SURF Fellowship.
 Z. Li gratefully acknowledges the financial support from the Kortschak Scholars, PIMCO Fellows, and Amazon AI4Science Fellows programs.
-Oscar P. Bruno and Daniel Leibovici gratefully acknowledge support from NSF, AFOSR, and ONR through contracts DMS-2109831, FA9550-21-1-0373, and N00014-16-1-2808.
-T. Y. Hou is in part supported by the NSF grant DMS-2205590, the Choi Family Gift Fund, and the Charles Lee Powell endowed chair.
-A. Anandkumar is supported in part by Bren endowed chair.
+O. P. Bruno and D. Leibovici gratefully acknowledge support from NSF, AFOSR, and ONR through contracts DMS-2109831, FA9550-21-1-0373, FA9550-25-1-0015, and N00014-16-1-2808.
+T. Y. Hou is in part supported by the NSF grant DMS-2508463, the Choi Family Gift Fund, and the Charles Lee Powell endowed chair.
+A. Anandkumar is supported in part by the Bren endowed chair, ONR (MURI grant N00014-18-12624), and by the AI2050 senior fellow program at Schmidt Sciences. \\